vogellacompany/questions/README.md

 # Guide to generate a Quiz

+## Intro

+This is a repo for Quiz App @vogella to obtain raw quiz data.
+The assignment of the quiz to a category in course is achieved by fetching from KnowledgeForge server, and later processed by server according to the `categoryId`.

+The following will give an introduction on how to create a test for a category in Training course.

 ## Header

 * assign the categoryId to which the quiz is for by: `categoryId: **categoryId**`